makersacademy/rps-challenge/README.md

 # Rock, Paper, Scissors, Lizard, Spock.

-This project is a game for one or two players to play rock, paper, scissors, extended to include lizard, and spock.
+Makers Week 3 (Friday) - This project is a game for one or two players to play rock, paper, scissors, extended to include lizard, and spock.

 ## Getting started

-In the location of your choice:
+In the location of your choice, in Terminal:

 `git@github.com:alittlecross/rps-challenge.git`